 There are ways that people have managed to beat red light tickets and mobile device tickets.
-One of the ways to be found “not guilty” by the judge and getting the case dismissed is to hire a Manhattan traffic ticket lawyer.
+One of the ways to be found “not guilty” by the judge and getting the case dismissed is to hire a Manhattan car accident attorney.
 It is a possibility that if the officer does not show up in court that the judge may dismiss the case because the prosecutor is not there.
 If the officer doesn’t show up, the judge can simply reschedule the trial, the judge is not required to dismiss the case because the officer was a no show.
 Another way to beat a ticket is to find errors that render the ticket defective.
 Most tickets don’t have errors or incorrect information causing the ticket to be insufficient.

 Know the laws about NYC red light and mobile device tickets